haskell-org/summer-of-haskell/content/ideas/hydra-showcase-project-enhancement.md

 ---
-title: "New heads for Hydra": enhansing the framework for real world apps
+title: '"New heads for Hydra": enhancing the framework for real world apps'
 ---

 ## Hydra showcase project